GiovanniCavallari/nginx-proxy/README.md

 - **TUNNEL_PATH** is the path you will access to redirect to your localhost.
 - **TUNNEL_PORT** is the port that will be used to redirect browser requests to localhost.
 - **CONTAINER** is the container name or container id.

-> Note: if a RULE_NAME that already exists is set, the old rule will be overwritten